Why you need continuous threat detection

 - That means 1750 new malware attacks every day can bypass your security devices

 New malware and virus variants are produced every day.
-According to AV-TEST institute, there are over 350,000 new malware samples registered every day.
-So, you can imagine that if your existing security controls can block 99.5% of the new malware every day, there are still more than 1750 malware threats that can bypass your security controls and get into your network.
-Even worse, studies show most organizations' security controls are unable to prevent 50% of the new malwares.
+According to AV-TEST Institute, there are over 350,000 new malware samples registered every day.
+So, you can imagine that if your existing security controls can block 99.5% of the new malware every day, there are still more than 1,750 malware threats that can bypass your security controls and get into your network.
+Even worse, studies show most threat detection services organizations' have in place are unable to prevent 50% of the new malwares.
 This is an alarming figure and should serve as a wake-up call for companies to take appropriate action when it comes to advanced threat detection, implementing network traffic analysis tools, and getting the latest and best threat hunting and detection software available.

 AI Weaponization increases Sophistication